 If you’re a manufacturer, you know it’s necessary to provide T&C or user guides with your products.
 But it’s impractical to print these documents on product packagings.
 The limited print space keeps you from doing this.

 Here a PDF QR Code can help you share these details easily.
-Just add a QR Code and print an appropriate CTA.
+Just add it and print an appropriate CTA along.
 For example—Scan here to download our Terms and Conditions.

 3. Allow stakeholders to access company reports

 Say you want to share company reports with your employees.
 A PDF QR Code will help you do it.